mukeshsoni/faster-cards-projectplace-chrome-extension/README.md

 ## Faster card navigation through keyboard shortcuts in projectplace boards
+This is a chrome extension which adds some handy keyboards when working inside projectplace boards.
+The keyboard shortcuts might make your workflow a little faster, if you happen to like keyboard shortcuts.

 ### What does this extension have?
 - Navigate between cards using arrow keys or ‘hjkl’ keys